 Hybrid mobile apps are like any other apps which get installed easily and are available on your phone.
 You can find them in app stores and with them, you can play games, get social through social media, make financial transactions and much more.Does your business need a Mobile App?

 A well-written hybrid app will look or behave similarly as its native equivalent.
 As far as users are concerned they don’t care either way.
 They simply want an application that works well.
 However, Hybrid Mobile Applications do provide some of the benefits over others.

-It is mandatory to analyse the technical and non-technical merits of hybrid versus alternatives like web and native, before you decide – in terms of your mobile application’s requirements.
+It is mandatory to analyze the technical and non-technical merits of hybrid versus alternatives like web and native before you decide – in terms of your mobile application’s requirements.
 For example:

 If you want to distribute your application via an app store, you must build a hybrid or native application.
 You cannot distribute websites through app stores; that’s what your browser’s address bar is for!